dfdx/RDKafka.jl/README.md

 ### Start Kafka server

 If you don't have one already started, download Kafka server and run it according to the official [QuickStart Guide](https://kafka.apache.org/quickstart).
-Here's a short versioin of that guide:
+Here's a short version of that guide:

 `cd` to the kafka folder and in run the following commands in 2 different terminals: